emanuelenardi/EmanueleNardi/README.md

     </a>
   </p>

-  _"These frameworks and libraries help me streamline development and deliver intuitive experiences."_
+  These **frameworks and libraries** are the backbone of my workflow.
+They help me move faster, keep things tidy, and focus on creating experiences that make sense.

   ### Deployment platforms